-PLANNING POLICY STATEMENT 9: BIODIVERSITY AND GEOLOGICAL CONSERVATION (DRAFT CONSULTATION) KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA PPS9 sets out the Government's broad policy objectives in relation to biodiversity and geological conservation in England and its proposed planning policies for helping to deliver those objectives.
+PLANNING POLICY STATEMENT 9: BIODIVERSITY AND GEOLOGICAL CONSERVATION KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA PPS9 (Published in August 2005) sets out the Government's broad policy objectives in relation to biodiversity and geological conservation in England and its proposed planning policies for helping to deliver those objectives.
 These policies are based on the principles set out in the Biodiversity Strategy for England.
-PPS9 emphasises that the planning system has a significant part to play in meeting the Government's international commitments and domestic policies for biodiversity.
-The main objectives are as follows: To promote sustainable development Ensuring that biodiversity is conserved and enhanced as an integral part of economic, social No specific key targets.
+PPS9 emphasises that the planning system has a significant part to play in meeting the Government's international commitments and domestic policies for habitats, species and ecosystems.
+No specific key targets.
 Plans should include policies to promote biodiversity conservation and enhancement in response to PPS9.
 The SA Framework objectives should include an objective to conserve and enhance biodiversity in Gloucestershire and the baseline review should include indicators for biodiversity where these are available.